ignite/cli/readme.md

 ### Installation

-You can install Ignite a package manager on macOS:
+You can install Ignite using [HomeBrew](https://formulae.brew.sh/formula/ignite) on macOS and GNU/Linux:

 ```sh
 brew install ignite
 ```

-or GNU/Linux:
+Or using Snap on GNU/Linux:

 ```sh
 snap install ignite --classic